 Many third-party payment processing solutions exist for different payment use cases, company sizes, and industries.
 But now, with cloud platforms connecting directly to your bank partners through APIs, we will see convergence from these singular third parties.

 With automated cash management platforms like Trovata, bank data is distributed between your Trovata platform and your bank partners, tying a broader loop between quote to cash.
 Those who adjust to this new digital innovation will have access to all the pros open banking APIs provide in one secure platform.

 Trovata’s vision is to enhance the bank, not disrupt it.
 By becoming the premier open banking API partner with many of the world’s largest financial institutions, we’ve helped develop these APIs alongside banks to provide better, clearer visibility into your balances and transactions across all your global bank accounts.
 And we’re just getting started, empowering clients of banks and Trovata to automate cash reporting, forecasting, analysis, and money movement.

-You don’t have to digitally transform your treasury and cash management operations alone.
+You don’t have to transform your treasury and cash management operations alone.
 By aggregating your cash and banking information into a single dashboard using open banking APIs, Trovata helps you easily eliminate tedious, manual workflows.
-Automating your data management with Trovata makes it easier than ever to generate, analyze, and monitor your cash reporting, forecasting, and payment workflows.
+Automating your data management with Trovata makes generating, analyzing, and monitoring your cash reporting, forecasting, and payment workflows easier than ever.

 Discover how our comprehensive suite of automated cash reporting, forecasting, and payment tools can enable you and your team to focus on strategic initiatives that drive value for your business.